Exdeath: Conception and design

-For Final Fantasy V, artist Tetsuya Nomura frequently utilized the concept of a monster wearing the face of a beautiful woman.
-This trait was carried over for many of the merged monsters in Neo Exdeath's design.
+For Final Fantasy V, artist Tetsuya Nomura frequently utilized the concept of a monster wearing the face of a beautiful woman, a trait carried over for many of the merged monsters in Neo Exdeath.

 Created by Hironobu Sakaguchi, Exdeath's ambition of reducing the world to a state of nonexistence was part of a trend of Sakaguchi's to try and blend science fiction with the fantasy roleplaying game concept, touching upon his interest in the vast nothingness of space.
 In the earliest drafts of Final Fantasy Vs story, Exdeath was originally a student of the sage Guido, and sought to revive the being Enuo, an incarnation of pure evil that controlled the Void.
 In the climax, a branch from Exdeath would enter Enuo's body, resulting in the creation of a Neo Exdeath who would have had Exdeath's mind but Enuo's power.

 The character designs were commissioned from artist Yoshitaka Amano, who did several drafts for both Exdeath and Neo Exdeath.
 Exdeath appears as a tall broad knight in light blue armor with gold and purple trimmings, a sash around the waist, and a light blue cape.
 While his horned helmet is closed, his hands are partially exposed showing his skin to be a bluish white.
 Horns protrude from the armor particularly the pauldrons, and he uses a curved golden sword with a long hilt.
 Early concept art showed Exdeath as a large horned black centaur with a cape and a sword.
 Artist Tetsuya Nomura redesigned Neo Exdeath when drawing concept art for the in-game sprites, basing the front of the body off of Amano's artwork, but adding countless monsters and figures merged into its lower half.
 However, they were almost unable to include the character in the final game, due to overestimating the amount of cartridge space available.

 When designing his appearance for the Dissidia Final Fantasy games, they kept close to Amano's designs for his base appearance, while his "EX mode" version was meant to be more tree inspired, with roots and bark covering his armor and the horns of his helmet resembling branches, while his cape appeared to be ragged and made of thin bark.
 In Dissidia 012 Final Fantasy, a third outfit was added showing Exdeath unarmored.
 This version appeared as a large, muscular man with large yellow horns protruding from his head, a blue cape, a black bodysuit covering his body with a winged headpiece, and a yellow sash around his waist.
 The design was meant to reflect Amano's artwork of the monsters for Final Fantasy V, with the upper body of the EX mode version modeled after the front portion of Neo Exdeath.

 The name Exdeath derives from the term "one who transcends death".
 His name has been localized in some iterations to X-Death, Ex-Death, or Exodus, the last of which has been attributed to prior fan-made localizations of Final Fantasy V.